ishmilan2/ishmilan.github.io/en/blog/_posts/16-02-02-migrate-jenkins-to-docker-container.md

 The best information related with **_Docker Compose_** installation can be found on his <a target="_blank" href="https://docs.docker.com/compose/install/">Official Website</a>.

-## Step Six – Utilizar Docker Compose en el proceso.
+## Step Six – Use Docker Compose in the process.

 **_Create YAML file_**